 Mr. Charalambos Panayiotou was born on the 6th of July 1971.
 He studied Management Sciences (BSc) at the London School of Economics and Political Science (1993).
 He joined Coopers & Lybrand as a Chartered Accountant trainee in the audit and tax department from 1993 to 1996.
 He is a member of "The Institute of Chartered Accountants in England and Wales" as well as a Member of "The Institute of Certified Public Accountants of Cyprus" since 1996.
 He then joined the Cyprus Popular Bank Ltd. In 2000 he was appointed Financial Controller of the Holy Bishopric of Paphos, Executive member of the Board of Directors of St. George Hotel (Management) Ltd as well as of SM Tsada Golf Ltd until September 2010, upon which date he was appointed as Managing Director of the KEO PLC Group.
 He is a Member of the Board of Directors of Hellenic Mining Group Companies.
-He served as a Member of the Board of the Hellenic Bank Public Company Ltd from June 2005 to January 2014.
-During this same period he served as Chairman of the Hellenic Bank (Investments) Ltd. As from 2017 Mr. Panayiotou is a member of the Board of Directors of the Cyprus Employers & Industrialists Federation.
+He served as a Member of the Board of the Hellenic Bank (Investments) Ltd. As from 2017 Mr. Panayiotou is a member of the Board of Directors of the Cyprus Employers & Industrialists Federation.